MyH2O is a Fort Worth Water Department program designed to improve customer engagement through advanced technology.

 Timeline for MyH2O rollout

-Limited deployment will begin Spring 2018 in northeast Fort Worth.
-Residents in the limited deployment area will be notified prior to installation.
+Meter installation began in 2019 in billing cycles 21 and 7.
+Residents in the deployment area will be notified prior to installation.
 Community outreach events will be hosted to provide additional information.

-MyH2O will be phased across the city over the next several years, and is expected to be complete by December 2021.
+MyH2O will be phased across the city over the next several years, and is expected to be completed in 2022.

 This page will be updated throughout the rollout process, however, customers can also email comments or questions to email@example.com